mesonbuild/meson/docs/markdown/Localisation.md

 Localising your application with GNU gettext takes a little effort but is quite straightforward.
 We'll create a `po` subdirectory at your project root directory for all the localisation info.

 ## Generating .pot and .po files
-In your main meson.build file include the `po` subdirectory in the build proces.
+In your main meson.build file include the `po` subdirectory in the build process.

     subdir('po')